fifc/yos/fs/README.md

 # NuFS

-Utility for accessing a disk or disk image formatted with NuOS File System (NuFS).
+Utility for accessing a disk or disk image formatted with YOS File System (NuFS).

 ## Prerequisites